mike-morr/SP-Performance-Test/README.md

 ## Features

-* Creates a 100MB dummy file
+* Creates a dummy file of the specified size
 * Uploads the dummy file to SharePoint
 * Downloads the dummy file from SharePoint
 * Times the upload and download